Amitro123/repo_artist/README.md

 # Repo-Artist

-**Automated Architecture Art Generator for GitHub Repositories.**
+**Automated Architecture Hero Image Generator for GitHub Repositories.**

-Repo-Artist analyzes your codebase using **Google Gemini 1.5 Flash** to understand your architecture, and then uses **Stable Diffusion XL** (via Hugging Face) to generate a high-end, Sci-Fi isometric "Hero Image" for your project.
+Repo-Artist analyzes your codebase using **Google Gemini** to understand your architecture, then generates a high-end, sci-fi isometric "Hero Image" for your project.

 ![Repo-Artist Architecture](assets/architecture_diagram.png)

 ## Features

+- **AI-Powered Analysis**: Uses Gemini to analyze your code structure and infer architecture components.
 - **Smart Detection**: Only generates new art when significant changes are detected (> 3 files or > 50 lines changed).
-- **AI Analysis**: Reads your code structure (Python, JS, Go, etc.) to understand what you are building.
-- **High-Quality Art**: Uses a custom-engineered prompt for "Hyper-Realistic 3D Isometric" aesthetics with volumetric lighting and glass structures.
+- **Structured Pipeline**: Harvest → Analyze → Build Prompt → Generate Image.
-- **Automated**: Runs on `git push` via a local wrapper or GitHub Actions.
+- **CI Integration**: Runs on `git push` via GitHub Actions when `[GEN_ART]` tag is present.

 ## Installation